"She leaves a little

 We had no idea how much pain this sweet girl was enduring until she entered hospice.
 The high levels of Dilaudid and Ativan she was on would put anyone else into a coma, but for Halle, she still writhed in pain.
 Those last two weeks, we did everything and anything to keep Halle’s mind off her pain as we showered her with the love and comfort of family and friends.
 We played family games, had visitors, drank Starbucks’ frappuccinos, watched movies, listened to music, and danced around her room.
 Those last two weeks were a gift from Halle.
 She worried about us rather than her own fate.
 She loved on us and focused on her future in heaven without pain and suffering.
 She bravely said goodbye to each one of us.

 Her only fear was that she would be forgotten.
 She feared we would not say her name again.
 I promised her that would never happen.
 You see, Halle taught me so much in her brief 15 years.
 In her "dash."
-In fact, she wanted to be a teacher when she grew up, so we are allowing her to scratch one more thing off her bucket list, as we begin this Foundation in her name.
+In fact, she wanted to be a teacher when she grew up, so we are allowing her to scratch one more thing off her bucket list, as we grow this Foundation in her name.
 It is our hope that Halle's life, what she endured, how she dealt with it, in essence, her "dash" will teach others.
 We hope medical professionals will learn a little something about pediatric chronic illness from hearing her story.
-We hope to teach families that they are not alone - perhaps maybe they can learn something from what we have gone through.
-And it is our hope Halle Grace will continue to inspire her peers, whether they face medical challenges or not, life will always have its ups and down.
-May Halle teach us to face that life with a smile on your face and a dance in your step.
+We hope to teach families that they are not alone - perhaps maybe they can learn something from what we have gone through and hope they feel our support through some of the work we do.
+And it is our hope Halle Grace will continue to inspire young people, whether they face medical challenges or not, to live their life to the fullest.
+To find joy in life despite any ups or downs.
+And may Halle teach us all to face life with a smile on your face and a dance in your step.

 Halle you left us a legacy of empathy, compassion, joy, friendship, courage, bravery and most of all love.
 May we continue to follow your lead and do you proud.
 May we keep your legacy alive through The Halle Grace Foundation.